-Country-style ribs are more pork chop than ribs, and ironically, they come boneless, no “rib” at all.
+Country-style ribs are more pork chop than ribs.
 This cut, which is very meaty and less fatty than spareribs, is from the front end of the baby back ribs and are an economical cut.
-These “ribs” do very well in a low and slow braise, picking up delicious flavors; another dish that is best made the day before and left overnight to allow the flavors to mesh.
+Cook low and slow, known as braising, which melds the delicious flavors of the meat and vegetables.
+Braises are best made the day before; defat the top before reheating.

-I’m finding more and more that I rarely brown my meat before braising.
+Tip: I rarely brown my meat before braising anymore.
 I really can’t tell the difference with low and slow cooking.
 Lots of flavors are released during cooking that more than compensate for not browning.

-For this recipe I chose to use fresh red cabbage and Granny Smith with thinly sliced, caramelized onions, stock and apple cider.
-Caraway seeds and juniper berries (use a disposable tea filter bag for easy removal) complement the pork and the vegetables nicely.
+For this recipe I chose to use fresh red cabbage and Granny Smith apples with thinly sliced, caramelized onions, stock and apple cider.
+Caraway seeds and juniper berries (use a disposable tea filter bag for easy removal) nicely complement the pork and the vegetables.
 Five minutes before serving, add the vinegar and dill, stir and serve!